 Melospiza melodia melodia/euphonia/juddi, M. m. montana

-Taxonomy: As many as 52 subspecies have been named, but current authors recognize 24 (Arcese et al 2020, Gill and Donsker 2017), 25 (Patten and Pruett 2009, Clements et al 2016), or 39 (Pyle 1997).
-Arcese et al (2020) divided the 24 subspecies they recognized into five groups, only one of which, their “Great Basin to Eastern North America” group, contains subspecies likely to occur in Nebraska.
-This group, referred to as “Chocolate Song Sparrows” by Wright (2019), has the following subspecies: melodia (including juddi and euphonia), breeding throughout the eastern part of the species’ range, except parts of the mid-Atlantic Coast, west through the Great Plains and Prairie Provinces, wintering in the southeast USA south to Florida, atlantica, breeding in Atlantic Coast salt marshes from New York south, and montana, breeding throughout the Rocky Mountains and Great Basin regions from southeast Washington east to north-central Montana and south to eastern California and northern New Mexico, with many individuals resident, but northernmost birds migrating south to Baja California and Sonora in winter.
+Taxonomy: As many as 52 subspecies have been named, but current authors recognize 24 (Arcese et al 2020, Gill et al 2022), 25 (Patten and Pruett 2009, Clements et al 2016), or 39 (Pyle 1997).
+Arcese et al (2020), following Patten and Pruett (2009), divided the 24 subspecies they recognized into five groups, only one of which, their “Great Basin to Eastern North America” group, contains subspecies likely to occur in Nebraska.
+This group, referred to as “Chocolate Song Sparrows” by Wright (2019), has the following subspecies: melodia (including juddi and euphonia), breeding throughout the eastern part of the species’ range excepting parts of the mid-Atlantic Coast, west through the Great Plains and Prairie Provinces, wintering in the southeast USA south to Florida; atlantica, breeding in Atlantic Coast salt marshes from New York south; and montana, breeding throughout the Rocky Mountains and Great Basin regions from southeast Washington east to north-central Montana and south to eastern California and northern New Mexico, with many individuals resident, but northernmost birds migrating south to Baja California and Sonora in winter.

 Two subspecies were listed by AOU (1957) as breeding in Nebraska: eastern euphonia in the Missouri Valley and northern juddi along the northern edge of the state.
 As outlined above, Arcese et al (2020) merge both euphonia and juddi into eastern melodia, considering the differences between the three merely clinal.
-A specimen (UNSM ZM 13070) collected by Cink (1975) in Lancaster Co was found by R.B.
-Payne to be indistinguishable from a series of juddi at the University of Michigan Museum of Zoology; Cink concluded that the recent arrival of Song Sparrows in Lancaster Co may have been be due to a southward spread of juddi rather than westward spread of euphonia.
+A specimen (UNSM ZM13070) collected by Cink (1975) in Lancaster Co was found by R.B.
+Payne to be indistinguishable from a series of juddi at the University of Michigan Museum of Zoology; Cink concluded that the recent arrival of Song Sparrows in Lancaster Co may have been due to a southward spread of juddi rather than westward spread of euphonia.
 Presumably the increasing number of Song Sparrows summering in most of Nebraska away from the north and east are melodia/juddi also, but there is no information available.
-In Wyoming, Song Sparrows on the eastern plains are melodia (Faulkner 2010, sensu Arcese et al 2020), and so those breeding on the northeastern Colorado plains (Andrews and Righter 1992) are presumably melodia as well.
+In Wyoming, Song Sparrows on the eastern plains are melodia (Faulkner 2010, see Arcese et al 2020), and Song Sparrows observed in the Black Hills of South Dakota in Jun 2024 were considered to be melodia-like (Rick Wright, personal communication).
 Most of western Nebraska has previously had few if any breeding Song Sparrows until recently (see Summer).

 Subspecies rufina breeds in southeast Alaska and Queen Charlotte Islands and “some birds move south in winter” (Arcese et al 2020), albeit mostly to the Pacific Coast as far south as northern California (Wright 2019) and thus unlikely to occur in Nebraska.
-Nevertheless, two have been identified in northeastern Colorado, 29 Apr 2016 and 13 Nov 2016 (eBird.org, accessed October 2017), the only records east of the Rocky Mountains.
+Nevertheless, two have been identified in northeastern Colorado, 29 Apr 2016 and 13 Nov 2016 (eBird.org, accessed Dec 2023), the only records east of the Rocky Mountains.
 These birds were strongly rufous, with a buffy wash on lower flanks, heavy russet breast streaking, and some white on the throat.
-It is possible these northeastern Colorado birds were of the “Rusty Song Sparrow” group sensu Wright (2019), subspecies merrilli, which breeds as far east as central Montana, where its range meets that of montana (Wright 2019).
+It is possible these northeastern Colorado birds were of the “Rusty Song Sparrow” group, subspecies merrilli, which breeds as far east as central Montana, where its range meets that of montana (Wright 2019).

 Spring: Song Sparrow occurs statewide during migration, although it is uncommon westward (Rosche 1994).
 Arrival and departure dates are difficult to determine due to the presence of wintering and summering birds.
 Examination of available data suggests however that spring migration is in progress by mid-Mar and is essentially concluded around the end of Apr.
 The last migrant at Box Butte Reservoir, Dawes Co was noted 5 May 1994 (Rosche 1994).
 First singing birds in 2012 were in Hamilton Co 11 Mar and at Fontenelle Forest, Sarpy Co 14 Mar, and 11 Mar 2021 in Stanton Co.